Santa Cruz de Tenerife: Climate

-Santa Cruz has a warm semi-arid climate (Köppen climate classification: BSh) with less precipitation in the summer than in the winter.
-Its average annual temperature is 25 °C during the day and 18 °C at night.
+Santa Cruz has a climate intermediate between hot semi-arid climate (Köppen climate classification: BSh) and hot desert climate (Köppen: BWh), with less precipitation in the summer than in the winter.
+However, the municipal area includes also most of the Anaga Massif, which features 3 additional climate types: Semi-arid climate (BSk), Hot-summer Mediterranean climate (Csa), and Warm-summer Mediterranean climate (Csb).
+It has influences of a tropical climate, as the average temperature in the coldest month is above 18 °C, although it cannot be classified as a tropical climate, because aridity levels prevail.
+The city's average annual temperature is 25 °C during the day and 18 °C at night.
 In the coolest month – January, the typical day temperature ranges from 19–23 C, to around 15–16 C at night, the average sea temperature is 20 °C. In the warmest month, August, the typical day temperature ranges from 26–32 C, to above 21 °C at night, whilst the average sea temperature is 23–24 C.

 Sunshine hours average at 2,887 per year, from 168 in December and to 337 in July and August.
 Precipitation per year is only 226 mm, concentrated heavily between November and March: May to September are normally mostly dry.
 Precipitation patterns closely resemble those of the Mediterranean climates found in mainland Spain and up the hill in La Laguna, but generally with less precipitation during winter months.